 Office Protocols for the Coronavirus

-As of June 1, 2020 Dr. Richards has reopened the dental office for routine care.
+Dr. Richards has reopened the dental office for routine care.
 Please call the front desk to reschedule an appointment that has been cancelled or to make an appointment for a current concern.
+If you have traveled out of the state please check the Pa Dept. of Health website for quarantine guidance.
 Please be advised that we have some new protocols in place to keep everyone as safe as possible.
 Your temperature will be taken upon arrival, anything over 100.4 will be asked to reschedule.
 We ask that you wear a mask into the building until you are seated in the treatment room; please use the supplied hand sanitizer before and after your visit; and even though we have tried to eliminate people in the waiting room, please recognize social distancing if you do have to wait for a few minutes.
 Thank you for your cooperation!

 Dr. David Richards started practicing in Lititz in 1988, then at 12 S. Broad St. and moving to 2 S. Broad St. in 1993 where he had a little more room to grow.
 For those of you who grew up in Lititz, you will recognize this address as Doc Grosh’s old office.

 Dr. Richards made some sweeping changes in 2007 and gave the “old office” a facelift and had an addition built to accommodate a growing practice.
 The new office boasts state-of-the-art technology with computers in every treatment room, intra-oral cameras and digital x-rays, which greatly decreases exposure to radiation.